 An unbalanced blade can cause your blade to wobble when it rotates under the mower deck.
 At very high speeds, the blade can cause spindle bearing damage.
 A significant vibration will be sent through your Bad Boy mower.

-You can check the balance of your blade before installing it on you Bad Boy mower using a blade balancer.
+You can check the balance of your blade before installing it on your Bad Boy mower using a blade balancer.
 This is an inexpensive tool that can prevent you from damaging your mower.

 A damaged spindle or bad bearing can cause extra movement in your blade so it wobbles when it rotates.
 This can cause a significant vibration at high speeds and provide you with an uneven cut.

 When you experience movement or a knocking sound, remove your mower blade and take apart your spindle housing.
-Replace any damaged part.
+Replace any damaged parts.

 Earlier, I mentioned the importance of the sail on your mower blade.
 It is used to create air movement under the deck to create a suction.
 The deck is designed to maximize the space under the deck for air movement to create a good suction for a nice cut.